Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Then, install one more library for deployment by entering `$pip install gunicorn`.
 The [`gunicorn`](https://gunicorn.org/) library allows Render to set up a web server for you.

 In the repository, you need two essential files: a `.py` file that contains all of your Python code, and a file called `requirements.txt` that lists all the required Python libraries.
 When you deploy the app, Render will read this file to install the required Python libraries.
 You can easily create this requirements file in the command line, using `$pip freeze > requirements.txt`.
-I have also provided a [sample repository in this link, for your reference](https://github.com/hluling/ph-dash).
+I have also provided a [sample repository](https://github.com/hluling/ph-dash) for your reference.

 ### Setting up in Render